Booookkkkkssss/books_main/README.md

     Tidying included dropping any remaining null values, while deliberately in the collective dataframe keeping NYT Best Seller books that had missing values.
 The missing values were added in later, manually.

     After tidying, the random books dataframe comprised 3810 rows and 19 columns.
-Columns created included whether the book appeared on the NYT Best Seller list ('successful' or 'unsuccessful') and columns to hold normalized title, normalized book summary, lemmatized book summary, and the sentiment score based on the NLTK SentimentIntensityAnalyzer.
+Columns created included whether the book appeared on the NYT Best Seller list ('bestseller' or 'unsuccessful') and columns to hold normalized title, normalized book summary, lemmatized book summary, and the sentiment score based on the NLTK SentimentIntensityAnalyzer.
 Additional stopwords were introduced to the stopwords process.

     Final columns : title, summary, year_published, author, review_count, number_of_ratings, length, genre, rating, reviews, cleaned_title, cleaned_summary, target, lemmatized_summary, neg, neutral, pos, compound, sentiment.
     </summary>